doni-robert/DocTalk-Webstack-project/README.md

 **FULL-STACK WEBSTACK PORTFOLIO PROJECT - DOCTALK**

 **ALX_AFRICA**
 The ALX Holberton Software Engineering programme is a 12-month(70h/week) immersive programme that engages technology enthusiasts and budding software engineers in a variety of programmes across in-demand tech disciplines to prepare them for a global career as a Full-Stack Developer.
+Click here for more information: https://www.alxafrica.com/

 **STARTING THE PROJECT**